lfph/foundation/social-media.md

 * Owned content is LFPH news, blogs, case studies, survey data, etc.
 * Project content is anything sourced from [LFPH’s currently hosted projects](https://www.lfph.io/projects/), including project news, roadmap updates, new releases, performance/security updates, blogs, conferences slides/videos, etc.
 * Ecosystem content is vendor-neutral and project-impartial sourced from contributors, maintainers, ambassadors, news outlets, etc., including blog posts, news coverage, thought leadership bylines, technology demos, sketch notes, GitHub work, etc.
-* LFPH is not able to share anything on our channels that promotes a vendor product.
+* LFPH is not able to share anything on our channels that promotes a vendor or vendor product.
 * Community content that abides by the channel guidelines + includes insight from/work with more than one LFPH project will be prioritized for sharing.
 * Activities that are hosted by and open to the public can be promoted, as they benefit the ecosystem as a whole.